Weight Loss Transformation: What’s Stopping You?

 - Recognize that there must be a balance between eating for nourishment and eating for pleasure, regardless that you are trying to lose weight.
 Eating for pleasure is a NEED of all humans, a need for moderation/variety, but we tend to not listen to this instinct and we slap a label of “cheating” when we want to listen to it.

 - Trust your instincts.
 If you mindfully want a small piece of chocolate every day right now while keeping everything else healthy and nutrient dense, what is the problem with that?
 If that’s what YOU feel you need to help you not feel overly restricted from food, do it!
 DEPRIVATION IS THE NUMBER ONE TRIGGER TO OVEREATING.
-You just don’t simply need to mindlessly over-consume any amount of fuel for your body that it truly doesn’t need, whether it be nourishing or not for you (^^Like That Guy!^^).
+You just don’t simply need to mindlessly over-consume your favorite foods simply because you’ve given yourself loving permission to have it.

-- Mindful Eating: An incredible, universal concept tied to your own eating habits.
-What you can do NOW in terms of mindful eating is any time you have the urge to eat, ask yourself, “Am I Hungry?”
+- If you find yourself mindlessly eating at times, next time you have the urge to eat, ask yourself, “Am I Hungry?”
 This will help draw awareness to 1) body wisdom 2) triggers.
-This in itself, asking this question, can help serve as a solution to some of those tough moments but also help you feel more in charge of your eating.
-Try to tune in to when you’re content (not full yet not hungry anymore) and try to stop eating.
+Asking this pause and reflect question can help serve as a solution to some of those autopilot eating moments and also help you feel more in charge of your eating.
+Aim to feel better AFTER the meal (no matter what you choose to eat) than before you started.

 - We’re always talking about balance and intuitive eating with our clients, it’s the only way to achieve long-term results and truly achieve your weight loss transformation!
 I recommend you also read our supportive blog article Reasons to Not Use the Word Cheat Meal